 During the subordination period, we may not issue any additional common units or units on a parity with or senior to our common units without the approval of the conflicts committee of the board of directors of our general partner.
 For any additional common units that we issue prior to June 30, 2009, we must increase the distribution reserve by an amount that our general partner, with the concurrence of the conflicts committee of its board of directors, determines is required to fund the initial quarterly distribution on such additional common units and related general partner units from their date of issuance through the distribution in respect of the quarter ending June 30, 2009.
-After the subordination period, we can issue an unlimited number of additional partnership securities for the conflicts committee.
+After the subordination period, we can issue an unlimited number of additional partnership securities for the consideration and on the terms and conditions determined by our general partner without the approval of the conflicts committee.
 Please read "Units Eligible for Future Sale" and "The Partnership Agreement -Issuance of Additional Securities."